hack1kali/cybertalents-F0rsan-Team/README.md

 # cybertalents-F0rsan-Team
-wrateup and way to solve cybertyalents calls
+wrateup and way to solve cybertyalents challs